snojs/petite-sno/notsopetite/README.md

 # The final Petite Sno Varient

 > Give it to me straight doc why does this one exist??
+>
+> The size difference from crystal min is 88.2598%

 __NOT SO PETITE USES CLASSES; ALL OTHER VERSIONS USE ID__